Dr. Brian Robert Callahan

 As an advisor, I oversee the Information Security/Cybersecurity and Science & Technology Studies focus tracks at the undergraduate level and the Information Security/Cybersecurity/Information Dominance focus tracks at the graduate level.

-I am the faculty coach for all RPI teams in the National Cyber League competitions, a national CTF tournament.
+I am the faculty coach for all RPI teams in the National Cyber League competitions, a national CTF tournament, and other competitions the CTF team participates in.

 In the Fall 2023 NCL season, we had individuals place second, 123rd, 143rd, and 152nd in a field of 7926 entrants and teams placing fourth and 83rd and in field of 4680 teams.
 We are ranked FIRST IN THE NATION in the Cyber Power Rankings.